Patterns in Shi tableaux and Dyck paths: Preliminaries

 \subsection{Dyck paths}

 A \emph{Dyck path} of \emph{semilength} $n$ is a path on the plane, from $(0,0)$ to $(2n,0)$, consisting of up-steps $(1,1)$ and down-steps $(1,-1)$ that never go below the $x$-axis.
 It is well-known that the cardinality of the set $\dP{n}$ of Dyck paths of semilength $n$, is given by the Catalan number $\frac{1}{n+1}\binom{2n}{n}$.
 Replacing each up-step of a Dyck path $\pa\in\dP{n}$ with the letter $\U$ and each down-step with the letter $\D$, $\pa$ can also be written as a word with $2n$ letters on the alphabet $\{\U,\D\}$.
 Clearly, a word $w\in \{\U,\D\}^n$ corresponds to a Dyck path if and only if each initial subword of $w$ contains at least as many letters $\U$ as letters $\D$.
 Another convenient way to encode paths in $\dP{n}$ is in terms of standard Young tableaux of size $2\times{n}$, i.e., arrangements of the numbers $1,2,\ldots,2n$ in a $2\times{n}$ rectangle so that each row and each column is increasing.
 The correspondence to Dyck paths is as follows: in the top (resp. bottom) row of the $2\times{n}$ tableau we register in increasing order the positions of the $\U$-steps (resp. $\D$-steps) of the Dyck path (see Figure \ref{fig:deletions}).
+Notice that since each Dyck path begins with an up-step, the top-left cell of the $2\times n$ standard Young tableau is always 1.

 The \emph{height} of a Dyck path is the highest $y$-coordinate attained in the path.
 A \emph{return step} is a downstep that returns the path to the ground level.
 Let $\tnk{n}{k}$ denote the set of Dyck paths of semilength $n$ and height at most $k$.
 It is not hard to see that $|\tnk{n+1}{k}|=\sum_{i=0}^n |\tnk{i}{k}||\tnk{n-i}{k-1}|$, with initial conditions $|\tnk{0}{k}|=1$ for all $k\geq 0$, and $|\tnk{n}{0}|=0$ for all $n>0$ (see \cite{knuth-plantedtrees-72}).